UmmItC/Article/Browser/Firefox/firefox-custom-searchengine/index.md

 ![about:config](./added.png)

-3. Click "Add Engine" to save your custom search engine.
+3. Click `Add Engine` to save your custom search engine.

 ### Step 4: Set Your Custom Search Engine as Default

 1. Return to the search settings and find your newly added search engine in the list.

-2. Click on the three-dot menu next to your custom search engine and select "Set as Default."
+2. Click on the three-dot menu next to your custom search engine and select `Set as Default.`

 ## Conclusion

-Customizing the default search engine in Firefox desktop might involve a few extra steps compared to the mobile version, but it's certainly worth the effort.
-By leveraging the configuration settings, you can set your preferred search engine as the default, giving you greater control over your browsing experience.
-Now you can enjoy seamless searches using your chosen search engine directly from the Firefox address bar.
-So go ahead, personalize your browsing journey, and make Firefox work for you!
+I recall searching for information on how to customize the default search engine in Firefox desktop, but I struggled to find any useful resources on the topic.
+While there are methods that involve using extensions, I preferred not to install any additional extension for this purpose.

+Eventually, I discovered a solution on Stack Overflow, and I compiled the information provided there, adding images to enhance clarity and make it easier to understand.